-The average excess weight lost following laparoscopic gastric bypass surgery is almost 70% (in other words, at 100 pounds overweight the average patient loses almost 70 pounds).
-And many patients have seen results of well over 80%.
+The average excess weight lost following laparoscopic gastric bypass surgery is about 65% (in other words, at 100 pounds overweight the average patient loses almost 70 pounds).
+Many patients have seen results of well over 80%.

 “Most patients keep at least 50% of their excess weight off after 10 years.”

-As many as 80% of patients eventually gain a little weight back after hitting their nadir.1 In addition, the more time that passes following surgery, the more likely patients are to gain some weight back.2
+About 50% of patients eventually gain a little weight back after hitting their low point (also called their “nadir”) (3).
+In addition, the more time that passes following surgery, the more likely patients are to gain some weight back (4).

-On average, patients who gain weight back see about 8% of their old weight return within 5 years of surgery.3 So if a patient is one of the 80% who gains weight back, was 100 pounds overweight and lost 70 pounds from surgery, on average she can expect to gain back about 8 pounds.
+On average, patients who gain weight back see about 8% of their old weight return within 5 years of surgery (5).
+So if a patient is one of the 50% who gains weight back, was 100 pounds overweight and lost 70 pounds from surgery, on average she can expect to gain back about 8 pounds.